Marijuana (THC) Impairment & Workplace Drug Testing

 The latest science on marijuana (THC) impairment

-According to the National Highway Traffic Safety Administration (NHTSA), smoking marijuana impairs a number of driving-related skills such as reaction time, decreased divided attention, cognitive performance, route planning, decision making, and risk taking.
+According to the National Highway Traffic Safety Administration (NHTSA), smoking marijuana impairs many driving-related skills, such as reaction time, decreased divided attention, cognitive performance, route planning, decision-making, and risk-taking.
 (1)

 How does this new impairment study impact the workplace?

-As an employer, you should structure your drug testing policy to account for the full window of impairment to create a fair and safe work environment for all of your employees throughout the entire day.
-This policy requires an accurate, easy to collect, rapid, point-of-care technology that can detect recent marijuana (THC) use over the entire window of impairment: saliva testing is able to check all of these boxes.
+As an employer, you should structure your drug testing policy to account for the full impairment window to create a fair and safe work environment for all your employees throughout the day.
+This policy requires accurate, easy-to-collect, rapid, point-of-care technology that can detect recent marijuana (THC) use over the entire window of impairment: saliva testing can check all of these boxes.

 THC detection in the workplace: Breath vs Saliva